 - Legislative and regulatory monitoring: This activity includes technical review of legislative and regulatory proposals, development of consensus position statements, and participation on state and federal advisory committees.
-HRPDC staff continues to serve on the Consolidated Stormwater Regulatory Advisory Panel (RAP) and Phase II Stormwater TAC and the Construction General Permit RAP, Chesapeake Bay Preservation Act Stakeholder Advisory Group, and the Stormwater Handbook Stakeholder Advisory Group. - Complete the Regional Cooperation in Stormwater Management report annually so the Phase I and Phase II permittees can include it with their MS4 Annual Report submissions. - Develop and conduct pollution prevention and stormwater management training programs, as required by the local permits.
-HRPDC maintains a library of training materials, hosts webinars to minimize training costs for localities, and provides a weekly summary of training opportunities. - Assist Phase II localities with ongoing program development, implementation, and evaluation. - Track developments in BMP innovation including state and national efforts to create performance standards for testing proprietary manufactured treatment devices.
+HRPDC staff continues to serve on the Chesapeake Bay Preservation Act Stakeholder Advisory Group and the Stormwater Handbook Stakeholder Advisory Group. - Complete the Regional Cooperation in Stormwater Management report annually so the Phase I and Phase II permittees can include it with their MS4 Annual Report submissions. - Develop and conduct pollution prevention and stormwater management training programs, as required by the local permits.
+HRPDC maintains a library of training materials, hosts webinars to minimize training costs for localities, and provides a weekly summary of training opportunities. - Assist Phase II localities with ongoing program development, implementation, and evaluation. - Track developments in BMP innovation